sfuller14/uhh/docs/webdev_snippets.md

 })
 ```

-In other words, the callback definition is used to specify the "dynamic variable name" used for the array elements
+In other words, the first arg of the callback definition is used to specify the "dynamic variable name" used for the array elements

 ##### Iterate Through an Array with a For Loop